-OPENhouse welcomes and provides Housing and Support to young adults aged 16-25 years who are at risk of homelessness and seek accommodation and support for independence in Stroud, Gloucestershire.
+OPENhouse welcomes and provides Housing and Support to adults who are at risk of homelessness and seek accommodation and support for independence in Stroud, Gloucestershire.

 I came to OPENhouse in need of settled accommodation.
 I am currently on an Apprenticeship, but was finding it a little difficult due to being unsettled.
 Regardless of this I always manage to get up early to travel to my apprenticeship every day.